 “We expected that people would be too scared to attend prayers but there was no need for our expectations because there are a lot of people here,” he told Reuters Television.

 “This is a clear message to the whole world that we are not afraid,” he said.

-Last Sunday’s attacks in Alexandria and the city of Tanta were claimed by Islamic State, which has been waging an insurgency against soldiers and police in Egypt’s Sinai peninsula.
+Last Sunday’s attacks in Alexandria and the city of Tanta were claimed by ISIS, which has been waging an insurgency against soldiers and police in Egypt’s Sinai peninsula.

 The group has now stepped up assaults on Christians and warned of more attacks to come.
 It has claimed to have killed 80 people in three church bombings since December.

 Maha Ragaay, a Coptic Christian teacher who lives in Cairo, said she had avoided watching television on Palm Sunday, afraid of seeing the bloody images broadcast after the bombings.